brotherhoodMonk/gyan/rct.md

   shouldComponentUpdate: Determines if the component will be updated or not.
 By default it returns true.
 If you are sure that the component doesn't need to render after state or props are updated, you can return false value.
 It is a great place to improve performance as it allows you to prevent a re-render if component receives new prop.
   componentWillUpdate: Executed before re-rendering the component when there are props & state changes confirmed by shouldComponentUpdate() which returns true.
   componentDidUpdate: Mostly it is used to update the DOM in response to prop or state changes.
-  componentWillUnmount: It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.

   ====

 Q12.
 What is PureComponent?
 When to use PureComponent over Component?
 PureComponent is exactly the same as Component except that it handles the shouldComponentUpdate method for us.
  When props or state changes, PureComponent will do a shallow comparison on both props and state.
 Component on the other hand won't compare current props and state to next out of the box.
 Thus, the component will re-render by default whenever shouldComponentUpdate is called.
 When comparing previous props and state to next, a shallow comparison will check that primitives have the